 When Is a Wrongful Death Claim Appropriate After an Accident?

-According to state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
+According to the Louisiana state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
 While some exceptions exist, we recommend speaking with a wrongful death attorney in Baton Rouge soon after the date of death.

 My Loved One Was Partially at Fault for the Incident.
 Do I Still Have a Claim?